Nonmyopic Global Optimisation via Approximate Dynamic Programming: Numerical Experiments

-We tested the myopic algorithm \cite{bemporad_global_2020} and the proposed nonmyopic ones as in the previous experiment.
-In particular, two different nonmyopic approaches were selected as best: the rollout approach with horizon 4 and the multi-step approach with horizon 3, both making use of the GH sampling scheme.
+We tested the myopic baseline algorithm \textit{B} \citep{bemporad_global_2020} and the proposed nonmyopic ones as in the previous experiment.
+In particular, two different nonmyopic approaches were selected as best: the rollout approach with horizon 4,\textit{R-4}, and the multi-step approach with horizon 3, \textit{MS-3}.
 The results on the convergence of the optimality gap are reported in \Cref{fig:numerical:gaps-and-temp-reactor-mpc-tuning}a, where it is confirmed again that the two nonmyopic methods outperform the myopic one, despite the much higher number of decision variables compared to the benchmarks in \Cref{section:numerical-experiments:benchmarks}.
-However, it is surprising to see the multi-step method performing worse than the rollout.
-One explanation could be that, given the high dimensionality of the search space $\Theta$ (which causes the multi-step tree-based optimisation problem to be more complex and difficult to solve accurately in comparison to the rollout problem) as well as the fact that the surrogate model's approximate dynamics are especially poor in such space, it empirically appears to be more efficient to rely on less predicted trajectories (e.g., one as in rollout) rather than multiple (as in the multi-step approach).
+As expected, the multi-step method performs better than the rollout.
+This result empirically confirms the intuition that, despite a slightly shorter horizon and an even larger number of optimisation variables compared to rollout, branching over multiple possible evolutions of the surrogate model can be beneficial in capturing the real unknown dynamics and thus delivering convergence to a better solution in the same number of iterations.